Design principles of the cytotoxic CD8+ T-cell response: Model

 \paragraph{Design of T-cell programs for infection response.} Na\"ive T-cells cycle through lymphoid tissues, becoming activated when they durably engage cognate peptide-MHC complexes on activated APCs~\cite{Van_Stipdonk2001-nm,Francois2013-yl}.
 Activated T-cells can differentiate into an effector phenotype, which participates in infection clearance, or into a long-lived memory state ({Figs.~\ref{fig1}A,~\DiffSchematic}).
-Here, we examine the course of CD8$^+$ T-cells response during an infection, dividing the process into four canonical response modules (Fig.~\ref{fig1}A): \begin{enumerate} \item {\bf Activation:} priming of na\"ive T-cells, $N \to N^*$, \item {\bf Differentiation:} commitment of the activated T-cell to an effector phenotype, $N^* \to E$, \item {\bf Expansion:} division of effector cells, $E \to 2E$, \item {\bf Contraction:} programmed loss of effector cells, $E \to \emptyset$. \end{enumerate} These response processes map onto partially distinct genetic programs: the MYC pathway drives activation and proliferation~\cite{Heinzel2017-qp}; the Wnt-Tcf7 pathway regulates effector versus memory fate decisions~\cite{Gattinoni2011-ft, Abadie2024-rd}; and the Bcl-2-family of proteins control contraction of the effector cells via apoptosis~\cite{Heinzel2017-qp}.
+Here, we examine the course of CD8$^+$ T-cells response during an infection, dividing the process into four canonical response modules (Fig.~\ref{fig1}A): \begin{enumerate} \item {\bf Activation:} priming of na\"ive T-cells, $N \to N^*$, \item {\bf Differentiation:} commitment of the activated T-cell to an effector phenotype, $N^* \to E$, \item {\bf Expansion:} division of effector cells, $E \to 2E$, \item {\bf Contraction:} programmed loss of effector cells, $E \to \emptyset$. \end{enumerate} These response processes map onto partially distinct genetic programs: the MYC pathway drives activation and proliferation~\cite{Heinzel2017-qp}; the Wnt-Tcf7 pathway regulates effector versus memory fate decisions~\cite{Gattinoni2011-ft, Abadie2024-rd}; contraction can be attributed to effector cell apoptosis controlled by the Bcl-2-family of proteins, or the differentiation of effectors into effector-memory cells~\cite{Abadie2024-rd}.
+The latter is regulated by the balance of T-bet/Blimp-1 (effector) versus Bcl-6/Eomes (memory) programs, as well as metabolic pathways such as mTORC1~\cite{Cui2010-cz}.
+To reduce model degeneracy, we do not distinguish among these distinct biological sources of contraction in our analysis.

 For each process $i$, we represent its genetic regulation by a time-dependent transition rate $r_i(t)$, modulated by the instantaneous signals $\vec\sigma(t)$ (eq.~\ref{eq:Ag-Cytokine-Signal}) received by the T-cell (Fig.~\ref{fig1}C),